|

 San Francisco Bay area in 1953 and began his Berkeley paintings, a large series

+of semiabstract oil paintings based on local topography.
 Diebenkorn began painting representational works about 1955.
 He became part

 of a West Coast movement known as the Bay Area Figurative School, which